 Russian Dried Mushroom Soup

-Check out some more of my favorite soup recipes – Chicken Clear Soup, Pumpkin Curry Soup, Instant Pot Tomato Soup, and Jambalaya Soup.
+Check out some more of my favorite soup recipes – Chicken Clear Soup, Thai Pumpkin Curry Soup, and Jambalaya Soup.

 Russian dried mushroom soup served in a saucepan.

-Dried Mushroom Soup is a traditional Russian soup that is made using a mix of dried mushrooms, vegetable broth, barley, and veggies.
-It is filling and hearty and makes for a great dinner with a side of crusty bread.
+Dried Mushroom Soup is a traditional Russian soup made with a mix of dried mushrooms, vegetable broth, barley, and veggies.
+It is filling and hearty, making for a great dinner with a side of crusty bread.

-In most Slavic countries, people dry mushrooms over the summers.
+In most Slavic countries, people dry mushrooms in the summer.
 During winters, when it’s too cold to hunt any mushrooms, they use these dried mushrooms to make scrumptious and nutritious dishes.

 Dried mushrooms are much more flavorful than fresh ones, as they contain condensed flavors.
 But worry not, you can make this Russian mushroom soup with fresh mushrooms as well if you don’t have dried mushrooms at hand.